[HISTORY: Adopted by the Town Board of the Town of Cortlandt as indicated in article histories. Amendments noted where applicable.]

 Except as otherwise provided herein, the following signs shall be permitted in all commercial districts and in all industrial districts:

-Additional directional signage shall be permitted within shopping areas of 500,000 square feet or more.
-Said signs will be placed along traveled ways within the parking lot to facilitate traveling safely, etc. No one sign shall exceed 10 square feet.
-The maximum number and location shall be approved by the Planning Board (if an application for site plan review is pending) or Zoning Board (if no other application is pending) based upon the recommendation of the Deputy Director of Technical Services/Planning.
+Additional directional signage shall be permitted within shopping areas of 100,000 square feet or more.
+Said signs will be placed along traveled ways within the parking lot to facilitate traveling safely, etc. No one sign shall exceed 10 square feet unless otherwise approved by the approving authority.
+The maximum number and location shall be approved by the Planning Board (if an application for site plan review is pending or if no other application is pending), based upon the recommendation of the Director of Technical Services or designee.

 Permit required.
 After the effective date of this article, no person shall erect any sign nor shall any property owner allow or maintain on his property any sign regulated by this article without first obtaining a permit therefor from the Director of Code Administration and Enforcement.